Does this test have other names?

 by ejaculating into a condom that has no additives or lubricants.
 But the sample must

-be delivered to the lab within an hour after ejaculation.
+be kept at body temperature and delivered to the lab within an hour after ejaculation.

 Other methods may be used to collect the sample.
 For example, your healthcare provider